Snøhetta launches Le Monde HQ Sketchbooks

 Chaume's artistic process unfolded in two phases: on-site sketching using black chalk, charcoal, and watercolor, followed by studio work involving copper engravings and detailed drawings.
 Final prints were produced in collaboration with Les Ateliers Moret, a renowned Parisian intaglio workshop.

-The book is enriched by poems from Lamiya Shirvanzada, an introduction by Snøhetta co-founder Kjetil Trædal Thorsen, and essays by architect and historian Jean-Louis Cohen and Aedes Architecture Forum director Kristin Feireiss—offering deeper insight into the artistic and architectural significance of the project.
+The book is enriched by poems from Lamiya Shirvanzada, an introduction by Snøhetta co-founder Kjetil Trædal Thorsen, and essays by architect and historian Jean-Louis Cohen and Aedes Architecture Forum director Kristin Feireiss, offering deeper insight into the project's artistic and architectural significance.

 Le Monde HQ Sketchbooks stands as a testament to the power of art in preserving architectural heritage and invites readers to experience the poetic dialogue between space, time, and human endeavor.